 - Deployment requirements - You may want to use a policy-based deployment to allow only compliant users to download the published apps.
-For example, you may want certain apps to require that device encryption is enabled or the device is managed, or that the device meets a minimum operating system version.
+For example, certain apps might require that the device is managed, or that the device meets a minimum operating system version.
 You may also want certain apps to be available only to corporate users.
-You need to outline such requirements in advance so that you can configure the appropriate deployment rules or actions.
+Outline such requirements in advance so that you can configure the appropriate deployment rules or actions.

-- Allow list and block list requirements - You likely want to prevent users from installing or using some apps.
-Create a block list of apps that define an out of compliance event.
-Then, set up policies to trigger when a device becomes non-compliant.
-On the other hand, an app might be acceptable for use but might fall under the block list for some reason.
-In that case, you can add the app to an allow list and indicate that the app is acceptable to use, but isn’t required.
+- Allow list and block list requirements: You might identify apps that you do not want users to install or use.
+Creating a block list defines an out of compliance event.
+You can then set up policies to trigger when the event occurs.
+On the other hand, an app might be acceptable for use but can fall under the block list for some reason.
+In that case, you can add the app to an allow list and indicate that the app is acceptable to use but is not required.
 Also, keep in mind that the apps pre-installed on new devices can include some commonly used apps that are not part of the operating system.
-Those apps might conflict with your block list strategy.
+Such apps can conflict with your block list strategy.

 A healthcare organization plans to deploy XenMobile to serve as a MAM solution for their mobile apps.
 Mobile apps are delivered to corporate and BYOD users.
 IT decides to deliver and manage the following apps:

 Mobile productivity apps: iOS and Android apps provided by Citrix.
 For details, see mobile productivity apps.

 Citrix Secure Hub: Client used by all mobile devices to communicate with XenMobile.
-IT pushes security settings, configurations, and mobile apps to mobile devices via Secure Hub.
+You push security settings, configurations, and mobile apps to mobile devices by using Secure Hub.
 Android and iOS devices enroll in XenMobile through Secure Hub.